-Section 6: Payments to Oklahoma Public Schools, Sequoyah High School, Certain Highway Projects, Counties and Municipalities.
+Section 6: Payments to Oklahoma Public Schools, Sequoyah High School, Certain Highway Projects, Counties and Municipalities

-The Nation has adopted the CN Motor Vehicle Code, as amended, providing for annual payments by the Nation of a portion of Tribal Motor Vehicle Licensing revenues to Oklahoma public schools, counties, municipalities, and highway construction or maintenance projects located within the Jurisdictional Area of the Cherokee Nation, as well as to Sequoyah Schools, Cherokee Nation Immersion Program, Cherokee Nation Headstart and the Cherokee Nation Marshal Service in accordance with the CN Motor Vehicle Code, as in effect on the date on which this Compact is effective, and the annual appropriations thereunder.
-Provided, as a condition of this Compact, the Nation agrees to appropriate and distribute each year during which this Compact remains in effect:

-- (a) an amount equal to 38% of all fees and taxes collected annually by the Cherokee Nation Tax Commission under the CN Motor Vehicle Code to said public schools and Sequoyah Schools in accordance with the allocation formula set forth in Section 105C(2) of said Code; - (b) an amount equal to 20% of all such fees and taxes collected for expenditure on the construction or maintenance of federal highways, section line roads and other roads within the Jurisdictional Area of the Cherokee Nation; and - (c) an amount equal to 5% of the amount of such fees and taxes remaining after payment of the Nation's costs incurred in administering the CN Motor Vehicle Code to counties and municipalities with the Jurisdictional Area of the Cherokee Nation and/or to the Cherokee Nation Marshal Service, as provided in Section 105C(4) of said Code.

-The Nation further agrees that it will continue making said annual payment to said schools, counties, municipalities, the Cherokee Nation Marshal Service and highway construction or maintenance projects in accordance with the provisions of the CN Motor Vehicle Code, as modified by agreement herein, so long as this the Compact remains in effect.
+The Nation has adopted the CN Motor Vehicle Code, as amended, providing for annual payments by the Nation of a portion of tribal motor vehicle licensing revenues to Oklahoma public schools, counties, municipalities, and federally- and/or state-funded highway construction or maintenance projects located within the jurisdictional area of Cherokee Nation, as well as to Sequoyah High School and the Cherokee Nation Marshal Service.
+Said payments shall be made by the Nation directly to the schools, agencies conducting such highway projects, counties, municipalities and Marshal Service in accordance with the CN Motor Vehicle Code, as in effect on the date on which this Compact is effective, and the annual appropriations thereunder.
+Provided, as a condition of this Compact, the Nation agrees to appropriate and distribute each year during which this Compact remains in effect: (1) an amount equal to thirty-eight percent (38%) of all fees and taxes collected annually by the Cherokee Nation Tax Commission under the CN Motor Vehicle Code to said public schools and Sequoyah High School in accordance with the allocation formula set forth in 68 CNCA § 1306; (2) an amount equal to twenty percent (20%) of all such fees and taxes so collected for expenditure on the construction or maintenance of the following highways within the jurisdictional area of Cherokee Nation: federal highways, state highways or highways constructed or maintained with funds apportioned pursuant to 47 O.S. § 1104(A) that are part of the counties' collector system, all in accordance with 68 CNCA § 1306(C)(3) of said Code; and (3) an amount equal to five percent (5%) of the amount of such fees and taxes remaining after payment of the Nation's costs incurred in administering the CN Motor Vehicle Code to counties and municipalities within the jurisdictional area of the Cherokee Nation and/or to the Cherokee Nation Marshal Service, as provided in 68 CNCA § 1306(C)(4) of said Code.
+The Nation further agrees that it will continue making said annual payments to said schools, counties, municipalities, Marshal Service and highway construction or maintenance projects in accordance with the provisions of the CN Motor Vehicle Code, as in effect on the day this Compact becomes effective, so long as this the Compact remains in effect.

-Section 7: Sovereign Powers and Jurisdiction Unaffected; No Partnership or Agency Created.
+Section 7: Sovereign Powers and Jurisdiction Unaffected; No Partnership or Agency Created